 LABOR-INTENSIVE INSTALLATION PROCESS

-For exposed fastener systems, it’s a relatively simple process of putting the material on the roof deck and nailing/screwing it down.
-We are more than happy to offer this option, however it comes down to what the client is looking for aesthetically and what best fits their budget.
-However, for standing seam, it’s much more complex and labor-intensive, and may include:
+For exposed fastener systems, the snap-lock panels offer a relatively simple process of putting the material on the roof deck and nailing/screwing it down.
+We are more than happy to offer this option, however, it comes down to what the client is looking for aesthetically and what best fits their budget.
+When it comes to standing seam roofs, it’s much more complex and labor-intensive, and may include:

 - Forming the metal panels using portable (on-site) roll forming machine or buying from regional manufacturers

 - Correctly spacing the clips on the panel legs and fastening each one down

 - For snap-lock systems: Aligning the panels and snapping the legs together

 - For mechanically seamed systems: Aligning the panels and hand-seaming or mechanically seaming the panel legs together

 - Making any necessary slits in the metal to account for roof plans, geometry, and flashing areas

 Mckinnis Roofing Omaha, Lincoln & Surrounding areas

 McKinnis Roofing & Sheet Metal has been providing quality roofing services in the greater metro Omaha, Lincoln, and Blair NE area since 1981, offering 24/7 emergency service and repair.